Parachute (The Pretty Things album): Songs and recording

-Parachute was recorded between the fall of 1969 and the spring of 1970 with engineer Norman Smith (The Beatles, Pink Floyd) once again handling production.
+Parachute was recorded between the fall of 1969 and the spring of 1970 with engineer Norman Smith (The Beatles, Pink Floyd) again handling production.
 The majority of the songs were penned by Wally Waller and Phil May, although as they had just recently finished the DeBarge project, their catalog of new songs was depleted, necessitating a few weeks prior to entering the studio to craft new songs.
-Both Waller and May later claimed that recording S. F. Sorrow had freed the group from the limitations of pop, with its follow up also carrying a more conceptual tone, although this time without an overt storyline.
+Both Waller and May later claimed that recording S. F. Sorrow had freed the group from the limitations of pop, with its follow-up also carrying a more conceptual tone, although this time without an overt storyline.
 According to Waller, "We noticed that the songs were either about city life or the opposite, escape from the city to the country.
 We both felt that the 60s had burned a lot of people out.
 Anecdotally at least we felt that a lot of people were getting places out of town to chill out."
 As a result, the album was thematically divided into "urban" and "rural" sides, with several multi-part suites on side one leaning in the direction of progressive rock.
 The key song in the opening suite, "The Good Mr. Square", was taken from a May short story about a hermit who lives in an isolated small apartment in the city.

 While the overall style was still psychedelic, the group were more mindful this time of being able to perform the material live and came up with some of their hardest rocking songs to date, including "Cries From The Midnight Circus" and "Sickle Clowns."
 Meanwhile, some of the more pastoral material like "In The Square" and "Grass" was drenched in harpsichords, mellotrons and soft harmony vocals.